Gabriel-Philot/aws_serverless_xpe_final_project/docs/p5_price.md

 The discussion isn't merely about raw pricing.
 It also involves the cost of specialized human resources.
 The intent here is not just to advocate that serverless is better but to broaden the discussion beyond simple cost calculations because every business has its own pace and needs.

 The point is raised because, in the future, it might be valid to move away from Glue to keep a better track of expenses.
 More customized tools tend to be less expensive, and there are several current solutions that could be implemented with a focus on costs.
 For example, using Terraform/GitOps to spin up an EMR at scheduled times to run jobs and then tear everything down, thus only paying for processing hours, could significantly reduce costs.
 However, this approach introduces greater complexity and requires a well-established business model since such a solution demands more time and labor to develop (more investment in human work hours).

+To conclude this section, it's fitting to reflect on a powerful statement by the famous YouTuber, Fireship: "In the cloud, we don't have solutions, only trade-offs."
+This emphasizes that there isn't a one-size-fits-all solution in cloud computing.
+Instead, it's a continual balancing act, where we must remain vigilant and make decisions that best fit the business needs, understanding where we are willing to compromise ($$$) more.